awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-api-key-source.md

 Your API Gateway API can receive API keys from one of two sources:

 **`HEADER`**
-You distribute API keys to to your customers and require them to pass the API key as the `X-API-Key` header of each incoming request\.
+You distribute API keys to your customers and require them to pass the API key as the `X-API-Key` header of each incoming request\.

 **`AUTHORIZER`**
 You have a Lambda authorizer return the API key as part of the authorization response\.
 For more information on the authorization response, see [Output from an Amazon API Gateway Lambda Authorizer](api-gateway-lambda-authorizer-output.md)\.